thiagobien/ACL/workshop/05_Developing_Microservices/02_Deploy_Microservice_to_Dev/README.md

 # Deploy the Carts Service to Dev Environment

-In this lab you'll learn how the Jenkins pipeline is designed to build, deploy, and test a microservice after pushing a source code change to the repository of the microservice.
-The following screenshot shows the different stages of the CI pipeline in an overview:
+In this lab you'll learn how the Jenkins pipeline is designed to build, deploy, and test a microservice after pushing a source code change to its repository.
+The following screenshot shows the different stages of the CI pipeline in an overview.
 ![pipeline_dev](../assets/pipeline_dev.png)

 **Deploy App to Dev Environment** - This step is broken down into four steps: